Section (military unit): Cadet Forces rifle section

-L86A2s in Cadet Forces use began to be withdrawn from service at the same time as those held by the British Armed Forces, with no direct replacement for the weapon being identified; as such, all members of a Army Cadet Force or Combined Cadet Force section are currently riflemen armed with L98A2s.
+Cadet Force L86s were commandeered by the Armed Forces for use in Operation Herrick and Operation Telic; while temporary, this would cause the Cadet Forces to have few if any L86s until at least 2009.
+The L86s then began to be withdrawn from service at the same time as those held by the Armed Forces, with no direct replacement for the weapon being identified; as such, a Cadet Force section currently consists solely of riflemen armed with L98A2s.

 Canadian Army

 The Canadian Army also uses the section, which is roughly the same as its British counterpart, except that it is led by a sergeant, with a master corporal as the 2IC.
 The section is further divided into two assault groups of four soldiers each (equivalent to the Australian and British fireteams) and a vehicle group consisting of a driver and a gunner.
 Assault groups are broken down to even smaller 'fireteams' consisting of two soldiers, designated Alpha, Bravo, Charlie and Delta.
 Alpha and Bravo make up Assault Group 1; Charlie and Delta make up Assault Group 2.
 The section commander will have overall control of the section, and is assigned to Fireteam Alpha of Assault Group 1.
 The 2IC will be in command of Assault Group 2, and is assigned to Fireteam Charlie.